 Many of us look forward to the beauty of the holiday season, which heightens our joy and excitement.
 However, it can impact positive emotions if we aren't excited.

-If you want to get the most of the holiday season you may consider learning to control your emotions by observing their effect on you and others.
+If you want to get the most out of the holiday season, you may consider learning to control your emotions by observing their effect on you and others.

-If we can stay focused on the positive aspects of the holiday season, it really makes a difference in our outlook.
+If we can stay focused on the positive aspects of the holiday season, it makes a difference in our outlook.
 Emotion is powerful and can quickly influence our mood and those around us.
-It’s important to manage them, especially during the holidays, a time that can be stressful for many.
+It's essential to manage them, especially during the holidays, which can be stressful for many.

 Prepare For Holiday Emotions In A Positive Way

 Over the holidays, many of us have several work and family events that can cause us to feel overwhelmed, tired, and irritable, resulting in situations where we aren't functioning at our best.

 Knowing this, we need to prepare ourselves psychologically and emotionally.
-If you find yourself feeling this way, you may want to reflect on your emotional contagion and its potential impact on others.
+If you feel this way, you may want to reflect on your emotional contagion and its potential impact on others.

 Don't Forget To Laugh And Smile

-When you're in a challenging situation or feeling troubled your negative thoughts can actually inhibit you from making the necessary rational decisions and/or reduce the patience you require to wait it out.
+When you're in a challenging situation or feeling troubled, your negative thoughts can inhibit you from making the necessary rational decisions and reduce the patience required to wait it out.

-What you need in these moments is a distraction to allow a positive frame of mind to take control or allow time for your rational thoughts to emerge.
+In these moments, you need a distraction to allow a positive frame of mind to take control or allow time for your rational thoughts to emerge.

 A smile will offset a negative emotional state.
-Laughing and smiling sends signals to your brain that you are happy.
-Once that occurs the thoughts your mind produces are suddenly positive.
-Smiling is so powerful it can make you forget what you’re upset about.
+Laughing and smiling send signals to your brain that you are happy.
+Once that occurs, the thoughts your mind produces are suddenly positive.
+Smiling is so powerful it can make you forget what is upsetting you.
 By the time you remember the upsetting situation, your brain has a different point of view towards it.